Thousands spend Thanksgiving without power

 MARYSVILLE, Pa.
 (WHTM) — Thousands were without power this morning because of high winds.
-The hardest hit in the Midstate was in Perry County, 3,200 customers in the dark to start the day.
+The hardest hit in the Midstate was in Perry County where 3,200 customers were in the dark to start the day.

 The wait staff at the Marysville Diner was expecting the place to be packed for early Thanksgiving meals, but high winds outside meant no power inside.